jez/jez.github.io/about.md

 with others.
 Over time I've accumulated a portfolio of projects that I'm particularly proud of.

-[Autolab][autolab] is a project I joined recently and now regularly contribute to.
+- [Autolab][autolab] is a project I joined recently and now regularly contribute to.
 It aims to vastly improve the process of teaching programming-based computer science classes through "autograding," allowing instructors to spend more time educating.

-[TeXDown][texdown] was a small experiment to build an online note-taking app that combines the expressiveness of Markdown, the power of LaTeX, and the editing speed of Vim.
+- [TeXDown][texdown] was a small experiment to build an online note-taking app that combines the expressiveness of Markdown, the power of LaTeX, and the editing speed of Vim.
 After building it, I realized I preferred alternative methods of note-taking, but it's still a nifty little project that I'm very fond of.

-[TuneMachine][tunemachine] started out as a hackathon project.
+- [TuneMachine][tunemachine] started out as a hackathon project.
 It aims to be a "time machine for your Spotify tunes."
-It's built with CoffeeScript and React--my two favorite web technologies at the moment.
+It's built with CoffeeScript and React---my two favorite web technologies at the moment.

 This collection of projects only scratches the surface; some of my "smaller" projects are actually the most interesting.
 I've created or contributed to a